“Can I buy you a plane ticket for Christmas?”

 I knew just two things about Malta: it is an island and it is beautiful.

-What I didn’t know was that Valletta, its capital, had been dubbed the European Capital of Culture 2018.
-We were there for the opening ceremony.
+What I didn’t know was that Valletta, the capital, had been dubbed the European Capital of Culture 2018.
+We would be at the opening ceremony.

 Malta is small, but packed with sites and experiences.
 The island alternates between feeling Greek, Spanish, and Italian, depending on the area, but there’s an undercurrent of something uniquely Maltese that I hadn’t known to expect.
 The buildings are predominantly beige stone, ancient and well-kept.
 In the old capital, Mdina, the streets are narrow and vines sprouting purple flowers grow on the side of tall buildings.